RADAR-base/radar-prmt-android/README.md

 ## Contributing

-To add additional plugins to this application, make the following steps (see the [Pebble plugin](https://github.com/RADAR/RADAR-Android-Pebble.git) as an example):
+To add additional plugins to this application, make the following steps (see the [Phone plugin](https://github.com/RADAR-Base/radar-android-phone.git) as an example):

 - Add the schemas of the data you intend to send to the [RADAR-base Schemas repository](https://github.com/RADAR-base/RADAR-Schemas).
 Your record keys should be `org.radarcns.kafka.ObservationKey`.
 Be sure to set the `namespace` property to `org.radarcns.mydevicetype` so that generated classes will be put in the right package.
 All values should have `time` and `timeReceived` fields, with type `double`.
 These represent the time in seconds since the Unix Epoch (1 January 1970, 00:00:00 UTC).
 Subsecond precision is possible by using floating point decimals.
 - Create a new package `org.radarcns.mydevicetype`.
 In that package, create classes that: